daviddechaux/Kingmaker/readme.md

 ## Todo :
 - Change icons while editing the element
-- Make fog more manageable (add and transparency)
 - Add a hint for no space (and disallow them) in name on edit and create
 - Center the menu to open / create map
 - After load (or create) center on player token